 Diego Ibarra Sánchez, 1982, Spain

-Diego Ibarra Sánchez, Co-founder of MeMo, is a documentary photographer based in Lebanon.
+Diego Ibarra Sánchez, Co-founder of MeMo Coop, is a documentary photographer and filmmaker based in Lebanon.

-Diego is very self-motivated, working on his own body of works while publishing many of his stories in numerous newspapers and magazines, such as The New York Times, Der Spiegel, Revista 5W, Al Jazeera, Diari ARA, UNHCR and UNICEF.... among others.
+Diego is very self-motivated, working on his own body of works while publishing many of his stories in numerous newspapers and magazines, such as The New York Times, Revista 5W, CNN, Der Spiegel, Al Jazeera, Diari ARA, UNHCR, and UNICEF.... among others.

-He has been award with the Humanitarian award of AECID “Juan Bartolomé”, FINI´s Mexican University Photo Award, Aragón Journalism Association Award, two honorable mentions at National Press Photographers Association ( NPPA ), First place at International Photographic Awards (IPA) and the Spanish Human Right Award with MeMo coop… His work has been exhibited in all around the world and his works has been highlighted during the screening nights of Visa pour L´image several times… among others mentions.
+He has been award with the 2nd place Photographer of the year POY Latam 2019, best pictures of 2018 by the New York Times, two honorable mentions at Photographers Association ( NPPA ) for "Dispatches from Mosul" ( International News Picture Story National Press) and "Hijacked Education" (Contemporary Issues Story) on 2017, Aragón Journalism Association Award on 2017, Third place at FINI´s Mexican University Photo Award on 2016, First place at International Photographic Awards (IPA non pro) on 2012, best of 2012 by TIME, second place at Humanitarian award of AECID “Juan Bartolomé” on 2011, and the Spanish Human Right Award with MeMo coop… His work has been exhibited all around the world and his works have been highlighted during the screening nights of Visa pour L´image several times… among others mentions.